Your Missed Rust Class

 Again, let’s have a look at the code

-We have two functions, one takes a string slice of any lifetime, and the other one only static string slices.
+We have two functions, one takes a string slice of any lifetime, and the other one takes only static string slices.

 Variable x